AKD92/libdictionary-search-tree/README.md

 	// 'avl_dect' destroyed.
 Memory allocated by this dictionary is released.
 	// All the keys and values which were dynamically allocated by user,
-	// those are also released (cleaned up by 'free' because we provided 'free' as clean-up function).
+	// those are also released (cleaned up by 'free'
+	// because we provided 'free' as clean-up function).
 ```

 ### Performance Analysis
 Assuming **n** and **h**, where n = _Total number of keys in dictionary_, h = _Height of internal tree_.
+Here lg is the base 2 logarithm.

 Plain Binary Search Tree based Dictionary (BisTree, defined in `bst.h`)
 | Algorithm      | Time complexity (average case)    | Time complexity (worst case)|